I Heart Recipes

 Ingredients

-• 1 medium sized red bell pepper diced1 large red onion, diced
+- 1 medium sized red bell pepper diced

-• 14.5 oz condensed cream of mushroom soup
+- 1 14.5 oz. can condensed cream of mushroom soup

 Instructions